 If you are interested in visiting an elephant sanctuary in Chiang Mai, be sure to read on and get inspired!

 1. Chiang Mai Elephant Jungle Sanctuary Overview

-Chiang Mai Jungle Sanctuary is an ethical and sustainable eco-tourism project that has 7 camps in Chiang Mai.
-All the elephants in the sanctuary were rescued from abuse and now live in the sanctuary where they are provided with food, love, and care.
+Chiang Mai Jungle Sanctuary is an ethical and sustainable eco-tourism project with 7 camps in Chiang Mai.
+All the elephants in the sanctuary were rescued from abuse and now live there with plenty of food, love, and care.

 - 1 Day Walk with Elephants – 11 hours

 - Overnight Visit – 2 full days